zhuff99/zhuff99/README.md

 - 💞️ Will be adding the rest of my school/solo projects over the next few months.
 - 📫 How to reach me zhuff99@gmail.com

-- I just started adding to my github deleted alot of old repositories, I have much more work I have done yet to be added!
+- I just started adding to my github account, deleted alot of old repositories.
+I have much more work I have done yet to be added!
 - Thanks for checking my account out though!